A positive approach to presenting

 The people I train are normally looking for two things: to feel more comfortable presenting and to be better at it.

-Our starting point is simple.
-What does ‘good’ look like for you?
-From there, we’ll look at a range of simple, practical tools to make you feel more in control, more grounded, more able to connect with your audience - in a ‘confidently authentic’ way.
+From here, we’ll look at a range of simple, practical tools to make you feel more in control, more grounded, more able to connect with your audience - in a confidently authentic way.

 We might cover…